Less complexity, greater impact

 The Issue

-The AWS provider doesn't provide a direct way to say give me a random subnet.
-Instead, you can get a set of subnet ids, or you can get a subnet.
-Neither of which helps distribute your workload.
+The AWS provider doesn’t provide a direct way to say “give me a random subnet.”
+Instead, you can get a set of subnet IDs or a specific subnet—neither of which helps distribute your workload evenly.

 The Solution

-resource and some basic modulo math to select a subnet at random.
-To ensure that we would get a nice distribution across all the subnets, I ran a few tests and was happy with the results.
+Use the random_id resource and some basic modulo math to select a subnet at random.
+To ensure we get a nice distribution across all subnets, I ran some tests:

 Implementation